-Suppose for a contradiction that we don't find a non-trivial irreducible subrepresentation of some $C_{ij}$, so that all $1+p^{r-1}B$ with $B$ zero on the diagonal are in $\ker(\phi)$.
-Then we must find some diagonal matrix $A$ such that $I+p^{r-1}A$ is not in the kernel of $\phi$, without loss of generality --- choosing a basis for the diagonal trace zero matrices --- $A=\left( \right).$
+Suppose for a contradiction that we do not find a non-trivial irreducible subrepresentation of some $C_{ij}$, so that all $1+p^{r-1}B$ with $B$ zero on the diagonal are in $\ker(\phi)$.
+Using (\ref{eq:add-isomorphism}), this assumption implies that $\phi$ restricted to $G(p^{r-1})$ is equivalent to a non-trivial representation of

+But this is spanned by equivalence classes of diagonal elements.
+Thus there is necessarily a diagonal matrix $A$ such that $I+p^{r-1}A$ is not in the kernel of $\phi$, without loss of generality (choosing a basis for the diagonal trace zero matrices) $A=\left( \right).$

 We calculate

 Then also

 a contradiction.
 The conclusion of this step is no matter $r\geq1$, we find $i\neq j$ such that $C_{ij}\notin\ker(\phi)$.
 But in fact, since all $C_{ij}$ are conjugate in $\SL_{4}(\Z/p\Z)$, this means that: